Updated: Jan 20

 Contact Energy is a New Zealand-based company built a flexible and largely renewable portfolio of electricity generation assets since 1996.
 Contact offers electricity, natural gas, and bottled LPG through 11 hydro, geothermal and gas-fired power stations, powering over half a million homes across New Zealand.
 Due to these renewable energy generation assets, Contact has decreased its generated greenhouse gas emissions by 57% since 2012.

 Category: Solar research

 Gross Revenue FY2021: AUD $2.57M

 Market Capitalisation February 2022: AUD $1.85B

 (Source: Contact Energy)

-Due to both Mercury and Contact Energy being located in New Zealand, and limited by environmental factors, they unfortunately don't mass produce green energy through solar farms.
-However, they do contribute to the solar industry through various solar innovations, research, and trials including solar hot water diversion and battery energy storage.
+Due to Mercury and Contact Energy being located in New Zealand and limited by environmental factors, they, unfortunately, don't mass produce green energy through solar farms.
+However, they do contribute to the solar industry through various solar innovations, research, and trials, including solar hot water diversion and battery energy storage.

 Making an impact: